Premature Ovarian Failure – A Fertility Problem

 - How Can You Deal With Your Feelings About Having POF?

 - Other Problems Due to POI

 Fertility problems can come as a heartbreaking hurdle in the family-planning journey of a couple trying to conceive.
-Premature ovarian failure which affects about 1% to 4% of the population in the US alone is one of the fertility problems that women face that prevents conception.
+Premature ovarian failure, which affects about 1% to 4% of the population in the US alone, is one of the fertility problems that women face, which prevents conception.